hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make a set the form's to represent,
 >
-> By persons plac'd in couples, so that they
+> By persons placed in couples, so that they
 >
 > The quadrille form may in a square display.
 >
-> When sets are nam'd, as "the first set", you'll find
+> When sets are named, as "the first set", you'll find
 >
-> To tune and figure then the term's confin'd.
+> To tune and figure then the term's confined.
 >
 > Bel.
 There's one thing more I wish you would explain,
 >